Convex cocompact actions in real projective geometry: -Anosov implies convex cocompactness

-on $\PP(V)$.
+\begin{proof} We endow $\PP(V)$ with the spherical metric $d_\SS(\cdot, \cdot)$ induced by some Euclidean norm on $V$.
+By \cite[Th.\,1.7]{klp14} (see also \cite[Rem.\,5.15]{ggkw17}), the action of $\Gamma$ on $\PP(V)$ at any point $z\in\Lambda_{\Gamma}$ is expanding: there exist an element $\gamma\in\Gamma$, a neighborhood $\mathcal{U}$ of $z$ in $\PP(V)$, and a constant $c>1$ such that $\gamma$ is $c$-expanding on $\mathcal{U}$ for $d_{\SS}$.
 We now use a version of the argument of \cite[Prop.\,2.5]{klp14}, inspired by Sullivan's dynamical characterization \cite{sul85} of convex cocompactness in the real hyperbolic space.
 (The argument in \cite{klp14} is a little more technical because it deals with bundles, whereas we work directly in $\PP(V)$.)